akoustic/vision/README.md

 Officially time to shift from Heroku to Render :

 * Although being expedient, moving from AWS to Render eliminated a lot of infrastructure complexity.
-* GCP recommended for students but compares nothing against AWS Services.
+* I would prefer GCP being a student but it compares nothing against AWS Services.

-Choose wisely